 Greek and Roman philosophers and physicians first referenced senile dementia more than 2,500 years ago.
-But it wasn’t until 1906, when German physician Alois Alzheimer described a “peculiar case” of presenile dementia, that the medical community began to understand that the disease we now know as Alzheimer’s is anything but a normal part of aging.
+But it wasn’t until 1906, when German physician Alois Alzheimer described a “peculiar case” of presenile dementia, that the medical community began to understand that dementia is caused by disease, not normal aging.

-A century later, researchers know more than ever before about the biology of aging and Alzheimer’s disease.
-They are using this knowledge to inform research into potential treatments—and a cure—for Alzheimer’s disease.
-But despite this incredible progress, more than 59 percent of adults still believe that Alzheimer’s disease is a typical part of aging.
+A century later, researchers know a lot more about the biology of aging and Alzheimer’s disease.
+But despite this progress, more than 59 percent of adults still believe that Alzheimer’s disease is a typical part of aging.
 This widespread misconception means that many individuals are going undiagnosed and untreated, and that crucial research towards a cure is going unfunded.

-A person who is aging normally should be able to continue with their normal daily activities.
+A person who is aging normally can continue with regular daily activities, like grocery shopping and paying bills.
 That doesn’t mean that they remain entirely unchanged.
 Our capacity to process information quickly and remember words and names begins to decline in our 20s.
-But as we grow older, our vocabulary also grows, our wisdom increases and our emotional resilience grows.
+But getting older also has some benefits—our vocabulary grows, wisdom increases, and emotional resilience improves.

 How is Alzheimer’s Disease Different?

 When we say that a person has Alzheimer’s disease, we’re really saying that a person has dementia.
-This clinical syndrome is defined as experiencing mental impairment that is “greater than to be expected for their age” in at least two domains of cognitive function.
-90 percent of the time, one of those domains is memory—most often, short term memory.
-Other domains include language, the ability to do complex motor tasks and the ability to reason and plan abstractly.
+This clinical syndrome is defined as experiencing mental impairment that is greater than expected for a person's age in at least two domains of cognitive function.
+Ninety percent of the time, one of those domains is memory—most often, short-term memory.
+Other domains include language, the ability to do complex motor tasks, and the ability to reason and plan abstractly.

 For a person with Alzheimer’s, symptoms are progressive and severe enough to cause impairment in daily function.
 In other words, if a CEO can no longer do his job because he’s lost the ability reason abstractly or multitask, he is experiencing “significant” cognitive impairment.